marrow/dsl/README.rst

 It's a word from the constructed language `Lojban <http://www.lojban.org/>`_.
 A combination of Chinese "gǎi", English "alter", Hindi "badalanā", Spanish "modificar", Russian "modificirovatʹ", and Arabic "gaiar".
-It translates as "(an event) X modifies/alters/changes/transforms/converts Y into Z", and is a fairly literal interpretation for the mechanism this DSL engine provides, where X is this package, Y is your DSL, and Z is Python code.
+It translates as "(an event) X modifies/alters/changes/transforms/converts Y into Z", and is a fairly literal interpretation for the mechanism this DSL engine provides, where X is module import, Y is your DSL, and Z is Python code.

 Specific engines, such as `cinje <https://github.com/marrow/cinje>`__ and korcu will be released using their literal names, though.
 Lojban root words, or _gismu_ are neat: built from global natural languages, descriptive, and they